oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

 Before you can build the AI Agent, the workspace needs a schema, sample data, and a base application to work from.

 In this lab, you will load three SQL scripts: covering the warehouse schema, reference data, and operational data including the supplier delivery history the agent uses.
-You will then import the application and connect a Generative AI Service.
-Once this lab is complete, the workspace is ready for you to add agent tools in the following labs.
+You will then import the base application.
+Once this lab is complete, the workspace is ready for you to configure the Generative AI Service in the next lab.

 Estimated Time: 10 minutes